 Bridge 2 Bridge Cruise

-The Bridge 2 Bridge cruise is a popular favorite among visitors, bringing you from the Golden Gate Bridge to the Bay Bridge and showing you all the sights in between and all around.
-It’s the perfect sightseeing opportunity for first-time visitors.
+It’s a special favorite among visitors, bringing you from the Golden Gate Bridge to the Bay Bridge and showing you all the sights in between and all around.

 This eclectic waterfront neighborhood is a prime destination for visitors and locals alike who are looking for some fun and entertainment.

-Although this is one wharf technically called Fisherman’s Wharf, the neighborhood itself is technically comprised of an entire waterfront district filled with attractions.
+Although Fisherman’s Wharf as a term technically refers to just one particular wharf, the neighborhood itself is actually comprised of an entire waterfront district filled with attractions.

 Some of the exciting and entertaining attractions you’ll find in this destination include Madame Tussauds Wax Museum, the Musée Méchanique, a famed Sea Lion colony, seafood markets, and much more.